 Three grants are available to help the disability workforce, disabled people and whānau take part in workforce and leadership development activities.
 There are three grants:

-Workforce development grant and consumer leadership development grant applications
+Consumer leadership development grant and workforce development grant and applications

 Training grant applications

 The training grant is now closed for the period (January – June 2018) as the allocated funding has been fully exhausted.

 Training grants will open again for the second part of the year (July - December 2018) on 1 July 2018 and will remain open until the allocated funding is fully expended.

 As a result of significant changes to our contract with the Ministry of Health, the focus of our disability workforce development programme has changed.
 We now have an expanded programme across five domains.